Green Wows NHRA

 the car through the staging lanes.

-and strapped in, Ryan Kono backs down the engine prior pulling
+in, Ryan Kono backs down the engine prior pulling to the head

-the crew as a final check is made prior to pulling out to the
+as a final check is made prior to pulling out to the track.

 With the car in place